emptybraces/Blender-MyBestPieMenuEver/README.md

 - Quickly switch the UVMap of the active object.
 - Reset all bone transform of selected object, and simultaneously resets the animation frame.
 - World transform can be copy/paste to selected objects.
-- Viewport camera's current transform can be saved/restored stackability, and animation feature.
+- Viewport camera's current transform can be saved/restored stackability, plus animation feature.
 - (If installed) Shortcut to call AutoRigPRO/ExportFBX with selecting objects tied to an armature related to selected object.
 - (If installed) Shortcut call 3rdparty functions.(Wiggle2, AutoRigPRO)